jgehrcke/covid-19-germany-gae/README.md

 - **Crowdsourcing data (fresh view into the last 1-2 days)**: Risklayer GmbH crowdsource effort (see "Attribution" below):
   - [cases-rl-crowdsource-by-ags.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/cases-rl-crowdsource-by-ags.csv) and [deaths-rl-crowdsource-by-ags.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/deaths-rl-crowdsource-by-ags.csv): **per-Landkreis** time series
   - [cases-rl-crowdsource-by-state.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/cases-rl-crowdsource-by-state.csv) and [deaths-rl-crowdsource-by-state.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/deaths-rl-crowdsource-by-state.csv): **per-Bundesland** time series
-  - For the last ~48 hours these case count numbers (crowdsourced from Gesundheitsämter) are a little more credible than what the RKI data set shows.
-This holds true especially for `deaths`; the RKI seems to be extra careful before they incorporate them into their data set.
+  - For the last ~48 hours these case count numbers (crowdsourced from Gesundheitsämter) may be a little more credible than what the RKI data set shows.
+For assessing the differences between the RKI data set(s) and the Risklayer data set(s) please also have a look at the [plot above](https://raw.githubusercontent.com/jgehrcke/covid-19-germany-gae/master/plots/daily-change-plot-latest.png), and always try to do your own research.
 - [ags.json](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/ags.json): a map for translating "amtlicher Gemeindeschlüssel" (AGS) to Landreis/Bundesland details, including latitude and longitude.
 - JSON endpoint [/now](https://covid19-germany.appspot.com/now): Germany's total case count (updated in **real time**, always fresh, for the sensationalists)
 - [data.csv](https://github.com/jgehrcke/covid-19-germany-gae/blob/master/ags.json): history, mixed data source based on RKI/ZEIT ONLINE.
 This powers the per-Bundesland timeseries exposed by the HTTP JSON API.
 - JSON endpoints for per-Bundesland time series, example for Bayern: [/timeseries/DE-BY/cases](https://covid19-germany.appspot.com/timeseries/DE-BY/cases), based on `data.csv`, endpoints for other states linked from this landing page: https://covid19-germany.appspot.com

-There also is a website showing a plot (not updated daily): https://covid19-germany.appspot.com

-## How is this dataset different from others?
+## How is this data set different from others?

 - It includes **historical data for individual Bundesländer and Landkreise** (states and counties).
 - Its time series data is being re-written as data gets better over time.
 This is based on official [RKI](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/nCoV.html)-provided time series data which receives daily updates even for days weeks in the past (accounting for delay in reporting).